To find out information about our school governors please click the tabs below.

 Brian Davis- Co-opted Governor

 I have spent my working life in primary schools, and since retiring I have considerable experience in governance, both within education settings and also the NHS.
 I enjoy being a governor at Shorefields and am pleased to be part of the team of this fantastic school.
 In my spare moments I enjoy gardening, walking on the beach and spending time with my grandchildren.

 Ryan Bruce- Staff Governor

-My name is Ryan, I have worked at the school for many years and been a class teacher for five.
+My name is Ryan, I have worked at the school for many years and been a class teacher and the Pier Strand Lead.
 I enjoy supporting students to use a variety of technology to communicate their choices, using a sensory curriculum approach.
 I play an active role within the governing board, helping colleagues to complete a variety of tasks.
 In my free time i enjoy; swimming, running, spending time socialising with friends and watching Ipswich Town play football.

 Eve Collis- Co-opted Governor